A Boolean Functions Theoretic Approach to Quantum Hypergraph States and Entanglement: Introduction

+Although a number of research works have been published in recent years, the combinatorial facets of these states are not ``well-understood" to date.
+These states have a number of beautiful combinatorial characteristics, which are essential in studying the entanglement of quantum hypergraph states.
+A hypergraph state is determined by a Boolean function.
+The Boolean functions are necessary for classical and quantum information \cite{galindo2002information}.
+To the best of our knowledge, this is the first study to make a powerful connection between the theory of hypergraphs, Boolean functions, and quantum states.
+We mention a constructive procedure to generate the Boolean function when a hypergraph state is given, as well as the hypergraph when a Boolean function is given.
+These combinatorial properties are useful in studying entanglement in hypergraph states.
+We demonstrate a number of hypergraph states with equal entanglement for all possible bipartitions.

-The paper is divided into four sections.
-In Section 2, we introduce the notion of quantum hypergraph states and their corresponding Boolean functions.
-In Theorem 1, we prove that given any Boolean function there is a quantum Hypergraph state and the converse is also true.
-Section 3 is dedicated to a study of entanglement in quantum hypergraph states.
-We have produced an alternative proof justifying the sufficiency of well know PPT criterion for separability of quantum hypergraph states.
+The article is divided into four sections.
+In Section 2, we present the necessary ideas to read this article, which are the poset and lattice, hypergraphs, and multipartite entanglement.
+Here we justify that there is a one-to-one correspondence between the Boolean functions and hypergraph states.
+Section 3 is dedicated to a study of combinatorial properties and entanglement in quantum hypergraph states.
 In this section, we construct a number of quantum hypergraph states with equal entanglement in all possible bipartitions.
-We use an eigenvalue based approach to measure the entanglement.
-Then we conclude this article with a discussion on future problems in this direction.
-Our reference for the hypergraph theory, Boolean function, and quantum information theory are \cite{bretto2013hypergraph}, \cite{crama2011boolean}, and \cite{mcmahon2007quantum}, respectively.
-For recent works on the quantum hypergraph states go through the references in \cite{dutta2018geometry}.
+Then, we conclude this article.